Jdog9862/about-me/README.md

 # Summary
 Hello world!
 I am Jarred Smith.
 I am a student at Brockton High School, and thats about it.
 I like aquatic animals but hate the taste of salt water.
 My favorite color is terquoise.
-I play video games.
+I'm not that big of a fan about watching televison but there are a few shows I like watching but do not know the names of.

 #Family
 I have a mom, a dad, 4 brothers, and 6 sisters.